Transistor Circuit Design Tutorial Includes:

 - Collector emitter voltage.

-- Calculate collector resistor: The determination of the collector resistor, R2 is achieved by determining the current required to flow through the resistor.
+- Calculate collector resistor: With the transistor type chosen, to is necessary to determine the values of the other electronic components.
+The determination of the collector resistor, R2 is achieved by determining the current required to flow through the resistor.
 This will depend upon elements such as the current that the circuit needs to deliver.
 It may also be that an LED indicator is required in series with the collector resistor.
 The current should be determined to give the required light output.
 The value of the resistor can be determined using Ohms law, knowing the current flowing through the resistor and the voltage across it.

 - Determine base resistor value: The base current is the collector current divided by the value of β or hfe which is virtually the same.
 Ensure that there is sufficient current drive to turn the transistor ON for the lowest values of β even at low temperatures where values for β will be lower.
 Care should be taken not to drive excessive current into the base as switching may take longer as a result because excess stored charge needs to be removed.